MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5600.md

 ---
 title: Fixed Asset Analysis (report)
-description: Analyze your fixed assets, use this report to aid you in tasks such as reconcile asset values with your general ledger (G/L) or reviewing net value along with write down value.
+description: This report helps with tasks such as reconciling fixed asset values with your general ledger, or reviewing net values and write down values.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf